adamsilver/adamsilver.io-jekyll/_drafts/2015-01-01-javascript-inheritance.md

         })();
     }

+### Defining *inherit*

-Then we define a `inherit` function.
+Then we define an `inherit` function.
 Under the hood, this uses the `cloneObject` function.
 See inline comments for further explanation.

     lib.inherit = function(Sub, Super) {
         // Clone the parent's prototype object and assign to child's prototype object